particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 - In a device with a built-in SIM (Boron, B Series SoM, E Series, Tracker, Electron LTE) from its serial number.
 - A Particle SIM card for use in an Electron 2G/3G from the ICCID on the plastic SIM card.

-### Mobile app SIM activation

-- As part of the setup process for the Boron, B Series SoM, Electron, or E Series you can activate the SIM from the Particle mobile app.
-- You cannot set up a Tracker One using the mobile app.

 ### Product SIM activation